owen-it/laravel-auditing-doc/transform-audit.md

 use OwenIt\Auditing\Auditable;
 use OwenIt\Auditing\Contracts\Auditable as AuditableContract;

-class User extends Model implements AuditableContract;
+class User extends Model implements AuditableContract {
-{
     use Auditable;